linkpy/neoshell/spec.md

   omitted, `true` when specified) value to the command.
 - Option `name = value` : passes an arbitrary value of a given type to the command.
-- List `name[] = v0,v1,...vN` : passes an arbitrary value of a given type to the command.
+- List `name[] = v0,v1,...vN` : passes an arbitrary amount of values of a given type to the command.
 - Choice `name -> value` : passes a value to the command.
 This argument can takes a specified list of values, and specifying a value outside of that list results in a compilation error.